serhhatsari/askgpt/README.md

+# AskGPT
+AskGPT is a CLI that allows you to interact with ChatGPT and Dall-E models
 ## Description
 AskGPT is a CLI tool built in Go that allows you to interact with ChatGPT, Dall-E models trained by OpenAI.
 With this tool, you can easily ask ChatGPT for help with various tasks, from generating text to images.